AguaClara/humic_acid/Humic Acid Fall 2018.md

 Figure 4: The results for preliminary test #1

+[Explain and analyze the figure you get in detail.]

 ## Conclusions
 The first preliminary test indicated that humic acid solution obeys the Beer's Law so that we could continue to use the spectrophotometer to determine the humic acid concentration.
 More results will be updated in the future.
+[The conclusion part needs more details.
+For example, why is your observation important to your future work.]

 ## Future Work